sarikasurampudi/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 ## Task 4: Create a Tool to Update Database

+Tools are what allow agents to perform tasks in the "real" world.
 You'll create a tool that a task will use.
 Each tool is identified by a unique name and includes attributes that define its purpose, instruction logic, and metadata.
 You'll verify the tool by querying a corresponding view.

 1. Create Update\_Order\_Status\_Tool.